brentlintner/linus/TRACKER.md

     * NOTE: ensure db is saved for linus message (or is it just the debug tmp file not saving immediately?)

 * File Split / EOF Handling
-    * When adding parts only look for a single \n after metadata header (so we don't lose indentation)
+    * (DONE) When adding parts only look for a single \n after metadata header (so we don't lose indentation)
-    * Always add a trailing newline to files only if the existing one does, else always remove it
+    * (DONE) Always add a trailing newline to files
-    * Ensure files in the initial file references section are back to back (no newline between parts, like llm does)
+    * Needed?
+Ensure files in the initial file references section are back to back (no newline between parts, like llm does)

 * Project Customization
-    * Per project .linrc so it only applies if the context applies?
+    * Per project .lin.md so it only applies if the context applies?
     * language .linrc - Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)- add to .linrc
     * library .linrc - Pull in best practices, cheatsheets and other useful information in general (or make the main background have that?)
         * To start: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)